Rent vs Buy in Georgia (2026 Cost Analysis + Calculator)

 What is the break-even point for buying in Georgia?

 In core Atlanta and premium suburbs, break-even typically falls between 4 and 6 years.
 In more affordable Atlanta suburbs and secondary markets like Augusta and Macon, break-even can arrive in 3 to 4 years.
-Savannah, with its tourism-driven market, is somewhat variable.
-Georgia's moderate property taxes shorten break-even compared to Illinois or Texas.
-Use the BuyOrRent.ai calculator to model your specific Georgia market.
+The Georgia Dream Home Ownership Program provides down payment assistance of $10,000 to $12,500 for eligible buyers, which lowers the required cash and reduces the opportunity cost calculation, pulling break-even forward.
+Savannah buyers benefit from the stability of port-driven employment demand.
+The Port of Savannah is the third-busiest container port on the East Coast, and the logistics jobs tied to it support prices even during national slowdowns.
+Use the BuyOrRent.ai calculator to model your specific Georgia city and price point.

 Methodology

 This guide compares renting and buying using a total-cost-of-occupancy framework.
-Buying-side costs included: principal and interest, property taxes (using 1.0% effective rate for metro Atlanta suburbs as base), homeowner's insurance, maintenance reserve (1% of value annually), HOA fees where applicable, and opportunity cost of the down payment.
-Renting-side costs included: monthly rent, renter's insurance, annual rent increases (assumed 3% to 4% in Atlanta), and assumed investment return on down payment funds.
-Georgia data draws on Georgia Association of Realtors, Atlanta REALTORS Association, and Fulton County property tax records as of early 2026.
+Buying-side costs included: principal and interest, property taxes (using 1.0% effective rate for metro Atlanta suburbs as base), homeowner's insurance, maintenance reserve (1% of value annually), HOA fees where applicable, and opportunity cost of down payment funds.
+Coastal Georgia buyers should add flood insurance ($1,500 to $3,500 annually) and elevated wind coverage as separate line items not included in the standard example above.
+Renting-side costs included: monthly rent, renter's insurance, annual rent increases (assumed 3% to 4% in Atlanta metro), and assumed investment return on down payment funds.
+All example assumptions are illustrative.
+Appreciation figures represent historical patterns and are not forecasts.
+Local costs vary by county, city, neighborhood, school district, insurance profile, and property type.
+Georgia data draws on the Georgia Association of Realtors, Atlanta REALTORS Association, Fulton County tax records, and Georgia Department of Community Affairs program data as of early 2026.

 Editorial Note: This article is for general informational and educational purposes only.
 It does not constitute financial, tax, legal, mortgage, or real-estate advice.
 Georgia housing costs, property taxes, HOA fees, and local market conditions vary by county, city, and neighborhood.
 Consult licensed Georgia professionals before making housing decisions.